Artocarpus integer: Uses

 Cempedak is sought after for its edible, pulpy flesh that is typically yellow/orange and rich in beta-carotene.
-It has a sweetly unique flavor akin to that of durian and mango.
+It has a sweet flavor akin to that of durian and mango.

 The fruit is normally consumed in the areas where it is cultivated and can be eaten fresh or cooked.
 The large fruit are often cut open and sliced into pieces for sale.
 The seeds can be fried, boiled or grilled, then peeled and eaten with salt.
 The taste of the seeds is similar to water chestnuts.
 The young fruit, like young jackfruit, can be used as a vegetable.
 In this case, the young fruit is peeled, sliced and boiled, then sometimes seasoned or added as an ingredient to other foods, such as curries.
 In South and East Kalimantan, Indonesia, people historically consume cempedak's lactic acid bacteria-fermented inner skin, traditionally termed dami or mandai.
 The skin can be processed by peeling the fruit until it looks white, then fermenting the inner skin.
 Mandai is usually consumed after frying.

 The wood is of good quality, strong and durable, and used as building material for home furnishings or boats.
 The fibrous bark can be used to make ropes.
 Yellow dye can also be produced from the wood.